EdgeCourse/VUmultimodal-miniapp/README.md

 You now have two functioning modules.

-10: Return a random greeting: change the code so that instead of returning a single greeting every time, it returns one of several predefined greeting messages.
+10: Return a random greeting and add error checking: change the code so that instead of returning a single greeting every time, it returns one of several predefined greeting messages.
 Use a Go slice.
 A slice is like an array, except that its size changes dynamically as you add and remove items.
 The slice is one of Go's most useful types.
 Add a small slice to contain three greeting messages, then have your code return one of the messages randomly.

 In greetings/greetings.go, change your code to: